 How to deploy Microsoft Store apps using Intune

-There are several methods to deploy applications on Windows devices using Intune, such as the Win32 app deployment method and the Line of Business (LOB) App deployment method.
-In this blog post, we will explore another app deployment method, which is deploying Microsoft Store apps.
+Several methods exist for deploying applications on Windows devices using Intune, such as the Win32 app deployment method and the Line of Business (LOB) App deployment method.
+This blog post will explore another app deployment method: deploying Microsoft Store apps.

-While Microsoft Store offers valuable business applications, it also hosts applications that may not be relevant to some organizations.
-For instance, apps like Netflix, Spotify, WhatsApp, etc.
+While Microsoft Store offers valuable business applications, it also hosts applications that may not be relevant to some organizations, such as Netflix, Spotify, WhatsApp, etc.

-These non-business apps can pose a security risk to the organization as users may download third-party apps that could potentially facilitate the upload of internally classified documents.
+These non-business apps can pose a security risk to the organization as users may download third-party apps that could potentially facilitate uploading internally classified documents.

 • You can browse and search for store apps within Intune.